mikewoodld/HockEOS/README.md

 # HockEOS
 Get realtime NHL stats pushed to EOS using OSC from NodeRed running on a separate machine.

+This is in absolutely no way affiliated with ETC, and is certainly not endorsed by ETC.
+Of course, I recommend that you NOT use this during a show.

 !!
 THIS README IS NOT COMPLETE !!

 <h1>About</h1>